primer/react/contributor-docs/adrs/adr-XXX-file-structure.md

 ## Context

-Components might be more grokable if they were structured consistently
+Components might be more grokable if they were structured consistently.
+This ADR proposes conventions

 ## Decision

+TL;DR:

 ```
 primer-react/